Center Street Jam 2026! ft. Jim Quick & Coastline

 Things to do, events, and what's happening this month

-The local farmers market launching in May offers fresh produce and artisanal goods—ideal for Patetown residents to support regional farmers and enjoy a community shopping outing.
+A long‑running farmers market offering fresh local produce, artisanal goods, and more—ideal for Patetown residents looking to support local agriculture and enjoy a family‑friendly shopping outing.

 Stories, updates, and things to know in Patetown